tobyweston/blog/source/_posts/2012-03-27-expecting-exception-with-junit-rule.markdown

 you may get a false positive.
 Specifically, if you were to run with a class that extends `JUnit4ClassRunner` in the above example, the test would no longer fail.
 You'd get a false positive.

-For example, if you're using an old version of JMock and use `@RunWith(JMock.class)` you may see this.
-Older versions of the `JMock.class` extend `JUnit4ClassRunner`. `JUnit4ClassRunner` ignores rules whereas the newer `BlockJUnit4ClassRunner` supports rules and newer versions of `JMock.class` extends this runner.
+For example, if you're using a version of JMock prior to 2.6.0 and use `@RunWith(JMock.class)` you'll encounter this.
+Older versions of the `JMock.class` extend `JUnit4ClassRunner` and `JUnit4ClassRunner` ignores rules.
+The newer `BlockJUnit4ClassRunner` supports rules and JMock post 2.6.0 extend this in `JMock.class`.

 ## Summary